xsebby/xsebby/README.md

 yo i'm @xsebby
-currently a junior learning javascript in school and looking to advance
+currently a junior learning js in school and looking to advance

 sebby#4881
 xsebby on twitter